Losant/workflow-node-catalog/algolia/README.md

 }
 ```

-If the request to Dark Sky's API fails, the output will contain an `error` object with additional details.
+If the request to Algolia's API fails, the output will contain an `error` object with additional details.

 ```json
 {